Calendar Views | FieldCamp

 What It Is

 The Timeline view is a horizontal Gantt-chart-style display where time runs left to right and each team member gets their own swim lane (row).
-This is the primary view for dispatchers — it shows everyone's schedule simultaneously, reveals gaps, overlaps, and the "Unassigned" row at the top for jobs that have a technician but no time.
+This is the primary view for dispatchers — it shows everyone's schedule simultaneously and surfaces an Unassigned row at the top for jobs that have a technician but no time.

 When to Use It